daniel5151/aoc21/README.md

 cargo test -- dayX # only runs tests for the particular day
 ```

-## Running (when solving the day of)
+## Running (on the day of)

+Manually copying question input?
+Nahhhh, we can do better than that.

+When tests are passing and you're ready for prime-time, skip `cargo` and use the `run.sh` script:

 ```bash
 ./run.sh <day> <question>
 # e.g: ./run 3 1
 ```

 The harness will automatically download question input if a `cookie.txt` is provided.

-It's contents should look something like this:
+`cookie.txt`'s should contain the following string:

 ```
 session=53616c...
 ```

-Getting this cookie is fairly straightforward:
+Getting `cookie.txt` is easy:
 - Open Chrome
-- Navigate to _any_ day's input URL (e.g: https://adventofcode.com/2020/day/1/input)
+- Navigate to _any_ day's input URL (e.g: https://adventofcode.com/2021/day/1/input)
 - Open the Chrome Network Inspector
 - Refresh the URL
 - Right click the `input` request, and "copy > copy as cURL"
     - the string should include a `-H 'cookie: <cookie.txt>'` component.

-Alternatively, you can just invoke `cargo run --release -- <day> <question>` manually, though it will not automatically download input data.

-## Q: Why use a macro to parse input?
+## Q: Why are you using a macro to parse input?

-Speed!
+Typing speed!

-If I'd used a function, I'd have to explicitly specify the return type (e.g
+If I'd used a "parse input" function, I'd need to explicitly specify the return
-`HashMap<usize, Vec<(usize, usize)>>` or what have you).
+type (e.g `HashMap<usize, Vec<(usize, usize)>>` or what have you).
+That's a lot
+of keystrokes...

 > Okay, so why not just use a closure then?
-That'll infer the types for you!
+It'll infer the types for you!

-Yeah, sure, but then error handling would be more annoying, since the return
+Sure... but then error handling would be more annoying, since the final return
 value would have to be wrapped with `Ok()`.
+Plus, unlike the macro, you'd have
+to manually copy the closure when it comes time to solve `q2`.

-So yeah, it's a bit weird, but there is a method to the madness.
+So yeah, the macro approach is a bit weird, but there is method to the madness.